KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

 Inject a Bible html link (via the `<a>` tag) for a specific verse.

+NOTE: This macro can generate a bible link for a specific Bible Translation,
-NOTE: This link dynamically adjusts to the User Preferences regarding the desired Bible Translation.
+      or dynamically adjust to the user preferred Bible Translation.

 **Parms**:

 * ref: The Bible verse, consisting of BOTH the ref (per the YouVersion API) and title (delimited with @@).
+Optionally a third element can be supplied, which is a specific bibleTranslation (e.g. NKJV)

   Multiple Entries are supported (delimited with ##).

   Line breaks can be optionally requested (between entries), by starting the entry with 'CR:'

   ```
   EXAMPLE:

-    - 'rev.21.6-8@@Rev 21:6-8'                        <<< single entry
+    - 'rev.21.6-8@@Rev 21:6-8'                        <<< single entry (dynamically referencing the User desired Bible Translation)
+    - 'rev.21.6-8@@Rev 21:6-8@@NKJV'                  <<< single entry (with a specific Bible Translation - NKJV)
     - 'rev.21.6-8@@Rev 21:6-8##rev.22.3@@Rev 22:3'    <<< multiple entries
     - 'rev.21.6-8@@Rev 21:6-8##rev.22.3@@CR:Rev 22:3' <<< multiple entries, with line breaks (cr/lf)
   ```